-When the decision is made to order lab work, then a decision also needs to be made how to handle the financial charges.
-There are some tests that are done in the Student Health Center lab such as urinalysis, rapid strep, mono and pregnancy tests.
-There is a small fee for these tests and all students must pay for them at the time of check-out.
+When lab tests are ordered, then a decision also needs to be made how to handle the financial charges.
+Many tests done in the Student Health Center lab such as urinalysis, rapid strep, mono and pregnancy tests are free of charge.

-- Privacy: If the tests are billed through insurance, then parents will usually receive a report of the tests ordered from their insurance company or the medical center.
+- Privacy: If the tests are billed through insurance, then parents may receive a report of the tests ordered from their insurance company or the medical center.

-2. For tests associated with a “diagnosis” and for patients with insurance companies that have low deductibles and reasonable co-pays on such tests, it may make sense to have the Medical Center file your lab charges with your insurance company.
-In that case, you would not pay at the time of check-out at the Student Health Center.
+2. Bill Private Insurance Company.
+In this case, you would not pay for the labs at the time of check-out at the Student Health Center.
 You would later receive an EOB (Explanation of Benefits) from the insurance company and be billed by the Medical Center for any remaining charges after your insurance company paid their share.

 The complexities involved in making the decision of “Client Bill” (pay up front) versus “Insurance Bill” are sometimes difficult for patients to sort out on their own.
 Your healthcare provider can help you make the right financial decision at the time that lab work is ordered if you are aware of your specific insurance information and coverage.